- The Basics

 - Why should I choose ENERGY STAR® certified LED lighting products?

 LED stands for light emitting diode.
-LED lighting products produce light approximately 90% more efficiently than incandescent light bulbs.
+LED lighting products produce light up to 90% more efficiently than incandescent light bulbs.
 How do they work?
 An electrical current passes through a microchip, which illuminates the tiny light sources we call LEDs and the result is visible light.
 To prevent performance issues, the heat LEDs produce is absorbed into a heat sink.